onCodeDesign/Code-Design-Training/InterProcessCommunication/TradingApp/.Notes/PresentationScript.md

 #### 0. Preset VS solution.
 It has:

  - Infrastructure & Modules
- - Projects for modules and host
+ - Projects for modules and hosst

 **Points :**
 -	In Contracts only  interfaces and DTOs.
 No logic